openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 _Deployment_ of the controller.
 This means that the operator will only work on OCP/OKD but this is sufficient for the initial release.

+#### Changes in the OpenShift Installer

+The OpenShift Installer provisions a VPC and private and public subnets within it.
+It currently only tags the private subnets with `kubernetes.io/role/internal-elb` but does not tags the public subnets with `kubernetes.io/role/elb`.
+To reduce the functionality of the operator the installer could itself tag the public subnets with the appropriate tag.
+For clusters installed into existing VPC the installer could similarly add the tags to the subnets specified in the installation manifest.

+The VPC ID also has to be passed to the `lb-controller` as a CLI parameter.
+Currently, there is no resource which has the VPC ID.
+The installer could be modified to write the VPC id into the `Infrastructure` resource _Status_ for both provisioned and existing VPCs.

 ### Risks and Mitigations